Hawkeye (miniseries): Development

 By September 2018, Marvel Studios was developing several limited series for its parent company Disney's streaming service, Disney+, to be centered on supporting characters from the Marvel Cinematic Universe (MCU) films who had not starred in their own films.
 By April 2019, an adventure series starring Jeremy Renner as his MCU film character Clint Barton / Hawkeye was in development.
 Barton was expected to bequeath the mantle of Hawkeye to a new character, Kate Bishop, in the series.
 Marvel Studios president Kevin Feige was set to produce the limited series, which would run for six to eight episodes.
 Feige officially announced Hawkeye at San Diego Comic-Con in July 2019.
 Renner originally signed on to star in a standalone feature film focused on his character, but agreed to star in a series instead after Feige decided to redevelop the project for Disney+; Marvel Studios believed a series allowed them to explore Barton's backstory, introduce Bishop, and develop the two characters' dynamic—which was popular with fans of Marvel Comics—all of which would have been restricted by a film's two-hour runtime.

 Jonathan Igla was revealed to be the series' head writer in September 2019.
 Amy Berg had also been a contender for the role.
 In July 2020, Rhys Thomas was hired to direct three episodes of the series and serve as an executive producer, with filmmaking duo Bert & Bertie hired to direct the other three episodes.
-Marvel Studios' Feige, Louis D'Esposito, Victoria Alonso, Trinh Tran, and Brad Winderbaum executive produced alongside Igla and Thomas.
+In late November 2020, executive producer Trinh Tran asked MCU film director Joe Russo for help in finding a new head writer for the series.
+He connected her to Andrew Guest, and Tran explained to Guest that Marvel Studios was looking to rewrite the entire series approximately a week out from the start of filming.
+After reviewing the six episodes that had already been written, Guest provided feedback on what was working and started writing "around the clock" to provide new material that could be used to shape the series during filming.
+Marvel Studios' Feige, Louis D'Esposito, Victoria Alonso, Tran, and Brad Winderbaum executive produced alongside Igla and Thomas.
+Guest was credited as a consulting producer.
 Budgets for each of the six episodes were reported to be as much as $25 million.